 How to make work at home work?

 Post-COVID employee experience is a top priority of every HR executive.
-Most executives I know are losing sleep.
-They are challenged to design the optimal way to bring employees back to the office and/or keep remote work employees engaged.
+Most executives I know are losing sleep over this piece of organizational culture.
+Their challenge is to design the optimal way to bring employees back to the office and/or keep remote work employees engaged.
 The gamut runs from “Don’t come in until 2022” to “let’s get back 100% by September.”

 For businesses in 2021 – and for the future of remote work – what is wrong with this picture?